St. John's Wort

 amber, goatweed, hardhay, hyperici herba, klamath weed, tipton weed

 St. John's wort is an herb.
-It has a five-petaled yellow flower.
+It has a yellow flower with 5 petals.
 It grows in much

 of the world.
 It’s named after St. John the Baptist.
 This is because it blooms around